michal-maruska/fork-plugin/windows/README.md

 This driver filters input for a particular keyboard on the system.
 If you want to filter keyboard inputs from all the keyboards plugged into the system, you can install this driver as a class filter below the KbdClass filter driver by adding the service name of this filter driver before the KbdClass filter in the registry at:

+mmc: I confirm that I see there: REG_MULTI_SZ kbdclass

 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4D36E96B-E325-11CE-BFC1-08002BE10318}\UpperFilters`

 ## Universal Windows Driver Compliant